52nd Rocket Division: Strategic Rocket Forces

 Beginning in May 1964, the battalions were expanded into separate rocket regiments.
 Around the same time, the division began receiving updated UR-100 missiles, and on 24 November 1966 the first UR-100-armed regiment went on alert duty.
 On 8 June 1970, the 52nd became part of the 31st Rocket Army when the corps was expanded.
 By late 1970, the last of seven more UR-100 regiments had been placed on alert duty.
 These regiments were the 176th, 263rd, 598th, 608th, 684th, 721st, 723rd, and 730th Rocket Regiments.
 By the same time, the division had conducted a total of 20 R-16 training launches.
 The 52nd also added division and regimental command posts with automated command and control equipment in 1967, and in 1971 received satellite communications systems.
 Its separate rocket regiments became unified rocket regiments in 1967, and were completely rearmed with UR-100K missiles by 1975.
 Between 1976 and 1978, the R-16 silos were dismantled, with some of the equipment being sent to other divisions.

 In 1988, the 52nd began reequipping with the RT-23 Molodets rail-mobile ballistic missile, launched from railway strategic missile trains.
 The first RT-23 regiment, the 161st Rocket Regiment, went on alert duty on 22 April 1989; by 1991, three more RT-23 regiments (the 174th, 223rd, and the 721st Rocket Regiments) were on alert duty.
 Simultaneously the UR-100Ks were withdrawn from the division and their regiments disbanded, a process completed by 1994.
 On 26 November 1966, the 161st Regiment conducted a successful RT-23 training launch at the Plesetsk Cosmodrome; this was the division's only RT-23 training launch in its career.

+In 1994 the Perm-76 camp received the municipal designation Zvyozdny, Perm Krai.

 The disbandment of units started in February 2002 as part of reforms of the Strategic Rocket Forces.
 One of the 52nd's four regiments was taken off alert duty and the first section of its ballistic missile trains were sent to be scrapped.
 The division's last commander, Major General Boris Sinenko, expressed his colleagues' misgivings at the time, wondering whether the "decision was timely."
 On 1 December, the division's honors were transferred to the 1328th Base for Storage and Transshipment of BZhRK Components, under the command of Sinenko, who led it for the duration of its existence.
 The base supervised the removal of the division's equipment until it was disbanded on 1 September 2007.
 During the five years of its existence, it shipped 37 missiles to Strategic Rocket Forces storage bases and arsenals, and drained rocket fuel from 40 missiles.